enoversum/LiveEnhancementSuite-12.3/README.md

 _Pigments closes and folds after loading_

-This is an update to make LES work great again *cough* on Live 12.3, mainly for my own use, but hopefully beneficial for others as well.
+This is an update to make LES work great again *cough* on Live 12.3 and above.
+Mainly for my own use, but hopefully beneficial for others as well.
 I'm not a proper AHK developer.
 But please let me know if you're facing any issues, especially with the new `-fold` and `-close` functionality, which might break on heavier Live sets and/or weaker machines.

 Link to original: https://github.com/LiveEnhancementSuite/LESforWindows